monomelodies/monad/docs/modules/index.md

 > a NoSQL database, an Excel file, flat JSON or a random Google query.
 The
 > point is, each 'item' is represented by a single model.

+The model itself is _not_ an object in the Angular-sense; it is pure EcmaScript.
+Apart from advantages induced by Angular itself (services are singletons, whereas models by definition aren't) this also forces you to keep any logic out of the models.
+They are data containers and should not be concerned with any `$http`-like operations or any other external service.

+> In rare cases, of course, this might be necassary.
+That's fine; either just
+>> write vanilla Javascript, or update your manager to handle it.

+## Linking managers and models
+Monad assumes a manager has a `model` property, that contains the model _prototype_.
+This is utilised for CRUD creation.
 Since Angular services are _singletons_, a model should define a static factory method to create instances for every row in a set: